outcomesinsights/conceptql/doc/spec.md

 ## Filtering by People
 Often we want to filter out a set of results by people.
 For instance, say we wanted to find all MIs for all males.
-We'd use the person_filter node for that.
-Like the Except node, it takes a left-hand stream and a right-hand stream.
+We'd use the person_filter operator for that.
+Like the Except operator, it takes a left-hand stream and a right-hand stream.

-Unlike the ```except``` node, the person_filter node will use all types of all streams in the right-hand side to filter out results in all types of all streams on the left hand side.
+Unlike the ```except``` operator, the person_filter operator will use all types of all streams in the right-hand side to filter out results in all types of all streams on the left hand side.

 ```ConceptQL